4 Best Day Trips to San Diego from Los Angeles

 San Diego is the city that best reflects the Californian spirit, with its large parks, art galleries and opulent museums.
-If you travel to Los Angeles, you'll have the opportunity to visit it on a tour.
+If you travel to Los Angeles, you will have the opportunity to visit it on an excursion.

 Matías Rodríguez